OpenFTC/openftc.github.io/updating.md

 ## Post-update Procedures

 1. If you're updating from a pre-2.0 version (named OpenFTC-app), you'll need to approve removing the OpenFTC module.

-2. Delete the OpenFTC folder (which should just contain a build folder by this point).
+You can also delete the OpenFTC folder (which should just contain a build folder by this point).

-3. Do a Gradle sync (`Tools > Android > Sync Project with Gradle Files` on Android Studio 3.0).
+2. Do a Gradle sync (`Tools > Android > Sync Project with Gradle Files` on Android Studio 3.0).

-4. After the Gradle sync has finished, you may have to reselect `TeamCode` from the dropdown menu between the Run and Build buttons.
+3. After the Gradle sync has finished, you may have to reselect `TeamCode` from the dropdown menu between the Run and Build buttons.

 ## Troubleshooting